-Continued implementation of the Urban Forest Strategy, implementation plans and programs will require continued investment across a range of Council areas.
+The Urban Forest Strategy, implementation plans and programs will require continued investment across a range of Council areas.

 In early 2025, a review of the Urban Forest Implementation Plan was carried out by officers and remaining actions were prioritised for completion.